 I recently re-read The Year of Soup by Howard Reiss.
 It’s a beautifully written book with two main characters, Tess, who opened a soup shop after three failed relationships, and Beany, an elderly professor, I believe sees a lot of himself in Tess.
 It’s a sad, but a beautiful book full of heartwarming descriptions of soups and herbs, and full of history and poetry as it covers excerpts of Beany’s life.
 Tess, heartbroken and confused with her sexuality, pours her entire self into her soups and lets it be known that her life is plenty full, creating and cooking soups and that she has no room for anything or anyone else.

 Their friendship grew as Beany showed up every Thursday to try a new soup and enjoy a bottle of wine and philosophical discussions with Tess.
 He never revealed much about his own life, no matter how hard Tess tried to get him to open up.
 On the one-year anniversary of their year of soup, Beany takes his life.
 Devastated and angry, Tess learned that Beany bequeathed a collection of his correspondence going back to 1944 when Beany was a soldier.
 She was told that Beany thought the letters may help her.
 Through the letters, Beany revealed the secrets of his past, including why he lived a celibate life, why he never married or discussed his past with Tess.
-Reading about Beany’s life chronologically through the letters one per week over the next year, Tess was able to come to terms with Beany’s death, her own life, learn to love herself and let others into her life again.
+Reading about Beany’s life chronologically through the letters one per week over the next year, Tess was able to come to terms with Beany’s death, her own life, learn to love herself, and let others into her life again.

 I first read this book nearly four years to the date that my father took his life.
 Some may read this book and think that Tess should get over it.
 As the months went by Tess was still angry and sad about his suicide.
 If I had letters left to me I would have probably read them all at once.
 Tess put them up on a shelf and didn’t touch them for a month.
 She decided that his letters, Beany’s Bequest, needed to be savored and appreciated like the memory of their relationship and her soups.
 I understand how the shock and pain of losing someone, especially someone in your family to suicide can affect a person for years.
-It doesn’t matter if you had a long relationship, short relationship, or perfect or flawed… It takes as long as it takes and I don’t think you are truly ever the same.
+It doesn’t matter if you had a long relationship, a short relationship, or perfect or flawed… It takes as long as it takes and I don’t think you are truly ever the same.
 Tess finds some solace in determining some of the possible reasons Beany took his life, free will, being old, or heartbroken, but she knows that nobody will completely understand.

-It’s been many years since my father’s suicide and I still have bouts of anger, unexpected moments of grief, and questions that I’ll never have answers for.
-A lot of my anger is not at him, but at all the men and women who he called “friends” who turned their backs when it happened.
-It was as if my father never existed.
+It’s been many years since my father’s suicide and I still have bouts of anger, unexpected moments of grief, and questions that I’ll never have answers to.
+A lot of my anger is not at him, but at all the men and women whom he called “friends” who turned their backs when it happened.
+They acted as if my father never existed.
 I was and still am shocked.
 Cowards, all of them.
-I think that younger generations are more compassionate and understanding than my fathers generation and those older than he was.
+I think that younger generations are more compassionate and understanding than my father’s generation and those older than he was.
 I believe the stigma surrounding suicide is fading as it’s becoming talked about in public more and more.
 I’m still so thankful for everyone who did not turn their backs, like his sister and her family and his business partner.
 A dear friend of mine took me to a friends of suicide support group back then and I sobbed so loudly that I couldn’t stay.
 It’s a private grieving process for me, but the support group seemed to be helpful and comforting for others there sharing their experiences and memories of their loved and lost friends and family that they lost to suicide.

 I worked on this soup recipe inspired by Tess’s description of back-to-our-roots soup.
 I wish Howard Reiss had published recipes in the book.
 Maybe if I reach out to him on Twitter, he’ll post it somewhere for me!
 I bet his vision of Back-to-our-roots soup” was much better than mine!Jump to Recipe